 David Autor gave the annual Richard Ely Lecture which focused on topics including the economic returns to education by location, urban/rural divide and speculates (with data) on the future of the labor market.
 David began by noting that the decline in inter-state mobility, which has been widely discussed in the press has been something of an economic puzzle.
 It is puzzling because standard theory suggests that people will move from low opportunity areas (low population density areas) to higher opportunity areas (high population density areas).
 Before attending this talk, the leading explanation for this puzzle was that rents are too high in cities for low skill people to move there.
 Why are rents high?
 Because cities often have significant supply restrictions on new housing starts, which leads to supply constraints and high rents.
 Thus pricing out low skilled people from moving to opportunity, so the story goes.

 David’s talk presents a much more nuanced view of this story and even a novel partial solution to this puzzle.
 Using data on wage premiums for people with different levels of education in both low and high population density areas.
-He found that while people with a high school degree and below (non-college people) used to earn a wage premium in cities relative to urban areas in the 1980s and 1990s, however they no longer do.
+He found that while people with a high school degree and below (non-college people) used to earn a wage premium in cities relative to rural areas in the 1980s and 1990s, however by the 2010s, they no longer do.
 Further, he shows that people with college degrees and above tend to move to high-density areas and stay there (in contrast to the out-migration we used to see).
 In effect, he concludes that the reason there is less inter-state mobility is because non-college people do not have superior economic opportunities in cities relative to rural areas.

 I found these results somewhat disheartening because it implies that people with lower levels of education do not have opportunities to move to cities and receive a wage premium for their skills and there is already limited opportunity in low-density areas for low skilled people.